Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 “Why would she leave Paul?
 That doesn’t make any sense.”

 That’s important to remember.
 It’s important to see if the person in your life is showing up for other people a bit inauthentically.
-Take note, it’s just adding to the number of things that could make a compound effect of emotional abuse, or manipulation, or control.
+Take note; it’s just adding to the number of things that could make a compound effect of emotional abuse, manipulation, or control.
 Any one of those things.

 Let’s continue with the next item on the list.